About the UNSW Pharmaceutical Medicine program

-The Master of Pharmaceutical Medicine program (program code 9370) is designed for those experienced professionals with advanced knowledge who wish to enter the Therapeutics industry (pharmaceutical, biotechnology or medical technology industries) or those who wish to deepen their understanding of their chosen career path.
+The Master of Pharmaceutical Medicine program (program code 9370) is designed for those experienced professionals with advanced knowledge who wish to enter the therapeutics industry (pharmaceutical, biotechnology or medical technology industries) or those who wish to deepen their understanding of their chosen career path.
 It provides a deep understanding of the principles of therapeutic product development, regulation and use.
+The program is suitable for people wishing to change career pathways to enter the pharmaceutical industry in areas such as regulatory affairs, medical affairs, pharmacovigilance, clinical trials, health technology assessment, pharmacoeconomics, and clinical pharmacology.

-The program is offered online and will take a minimum of one year full-time equivalent to complete, and most of our students opt to undertake their studies part-time.
+The program is offered online and will take a minimum of one year full-time equivalent to complete, however most of our students opt to undertake their studies part-time, while continuing to work full-time.

-The Master of Pharmaceutical Medicine (program code 9370) will be awarded to students who successfully complete the coursework identified below.
+The Master of Pharmaceutical Medicine (program code 9370) will be awarded to students who successfully complete the coursework listed below.
 The program consists of:

 - six core courses